tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/invoice_time.rst

 .. image:: invoice_time/helpdesk_timesheet.png
    :align: center
-   :alt: View of a helpdesk ticket emphasizing the timesheets tab in Odoo Helpdesk
+   :alt: View of a helpdesk ticket emphasizing the timesheets tab in CoquiAPPs Helpdesk

 Note that the hours recorded on the ticket form are shown on the *Delivered* column in the sales order.

 .. image:: invoice_time/quotation_delivered.png
    :align: center
-   :alt: View of a sales order emphasizing the delivered column in Odoo Sales
+   :alt: View of a sales order emphasizing the delivered column in CoquiAPPs Sales

 .. tip::
    Hours recorded on the ticket are automatically shown in *Timesheets* and on the dedicated task.